connectome-neuprint/neuPrint/README.md

       Confidence threshold to distinguish high-precision presynaptic densities (default is 0.0)
       Default: 0.0
+    --skeletonBatchSize
+      If > 0, the skeleton files will be loaded in batches of this size.
+      Default: 0
     --skeletonDirectory
       Path to directory containing skeleton files for this dataset --synapseBatchSize